FirelightWP/easy-fancybox/readme.txt

 * BUGFIX: missing signs in Youtube url regular expression
 * BUGFIX: unquoted rel attribute selectors in jquery.fancybox-1.3.4.js
 * BUGFIX: broken url path in IE stylesheet when missing $_SERVER['SERVER_NAME']
+* BUGFIX: easing extension not needed on linear easing

 = 1.3.4.9 =
+* NEW: Lithuanian translation
+* NEW: Hindi translation
 * NEW: Romanian translation
 * NEW: Polish translation
 * NEW: Spanish translation